elijahcry/CIS1051Final/README.md

-# FinalProject
+#CIS1051 Final Project
-Our final website scraping project for Intro to python with Professor Rosen.
+Elijah Cyr and Bryce Rutledge, final website scraping project for Intro to python with Professor Rosen.